 One of the main aspects that make small and enclosed spaces so risky is poor ventilation, which means that fresh air can’t flow freely inside and most of the air becomes stale.
-Improving ventilation by simply opening windows and doors whenever possible is then necessary as a first step to prevent the spread of diseases and disinfect in these spaces.
-If it is not possible, the use of facemasks should be mandatory for all people coming inside the space, and communication about the importance of physical distancing and hand hygiene should be reinforced.
+Improving ventilation by simply opening windows and doors whenever possible is then necessary as a first step to prevent the spread of diseases in these spaces.
+If ventilation is not an option, then the use of facemasks should be mandatory for all people coming inside the space.
+Added to that, communication about the importance of physical distancing and hand hygiene should be reinforced.

-Ventilation can be also achieved with certain equipment like air filters, air conditioners, and even fans.
-Doing it this way won’t give you the same benefits as natural ventilation, which is providing healthy air for people to breathe by diluting and removing pollutants and contaminants from the space itself.
+Ventilation can be also achieved with certain equipment like air conditioners and even fans.
+Doing it this way won’t give you the same benefits as natural ventilation, which is providing healthy air for people to breathe by diluting and dispersing pollutants and contaminants from the space itself.
 Nonetheless, artificial ventilation can help reduce the spread of COVID-19 in indoor spaces by increasing the rate of air change and decreasing recirculation, and as well as reducing pockets of stagnant air in an enclosed space.

-One of the downsides of artificial ventilation is the fact that even though it minimizes the duration of people’s exposure to any potentially infectious droplets produced by a cough or sneeze in the space; air blowing from an infected person to another in an enclosed space might increase the transmission of any virus.
+One of the downsides of artificial ventilation using fans and air conditioners is the fact that, even though it minimizes the duration of people’s exposure to any potentially infectious droplets produced by a cough or sneeze in the space; air blowing from an infected person to another in an enclosed space might increase the transmission of any virus.
 Therefore, surface and airborne disinfection seem to be the best approach when it comes to disinfecting small and enclosed spaces.

 Airborne room disinfection in particular has been proven to effectively inactivate contaminants that cause acute respiratory infections, including bacterial spores.
-To achieve effective and long-lasting disinfection of the air, our recommendation is to use appropriate devices for these tasks, such as foggers.
-Why?
-Because they are able to take any disinfectant solution and turn it into millions of microscopic droplets that end up floating in the air long enough to disinfect it, making these devices incredibly efficient at controlling the spread of respiratory diseases like COVID-19.
+To achieve effective and long-lasting disinfection of the air, our recommendation is to use appropriate devices for these tasks, such as air filters and foggers.
+The former use innovative technologies to clean the air and the latter are able to take any disinfectant solution and turn it into millions of microscopic droplets that end up floating in the air long enough to disinfect it, making these devices incredibly efficient at controlling the spread of respiratory diseases like COVID-19.

 Disinfecting Devices to Prevent the Spread of COVID-19 in Small and Enclosed Spaces

 We have specific recommendations for your different needs.
-When disinfecting small and enclosed spaces with poor ventilation, we have three small but powerful disinfectant foggers that are up to the task.
-Disinfectant Fogging is a powerful tool that is useful in areas of all sizes from a small studio apartment to a large business or office.
+When disinfecting small and enclosed spaces with poor ventilation, we have three small but powerful disinfectant foggers that are up to the task plus an air filtration device that is perfect for the job.

 The first disinfecting device we recommend for surface and airborne disinfection in small and enclosed spaces is the Mini Thermal Fogger.
 It is a small, cost-effective, portable, and lightweight device that holds 200mL of disinfectant and emits a dry fog.
 Because of these features, this fogger is ideal for small and enclosed spaces with poor ventilation that need to be disinfected frequently to keep surfaces and the air inside both fresh and safe.
 It is also great for vehicles, households, small offices, and on-the-go needs; and since it offers a dry application, it can safely be used on electronics and most fabrics.